ianmiell/shutit/README.md

 - Want to build stateless containers for production.

-- Are interested in "phoenix deployment".
+- Are interested in "phoenix deployment" using Docker.

 Overview
 --------